ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 > In this tutorial, we will work with data from
 > [CMIP5](https://esgf-node.llnl.gov/projects/cmip5/)
 > and [obs4mips](https://esgf-node.llnl.gov/projects/obs4mips/).
-> How does ESMValTool find the data?
+> How can we moodify the `rootpath` to make sure the data path is set correctly
+> for both CMIP5 and obs4mips.
 >
 > Note:
 > to get the data, check instruction in